CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

   * Collecting data from a vulnerable population (e.g. children)
   * Collecting sensitive data and/or data about protected characteristics.
   * Collecting non-anonymised data.
+  * Scraping data from an online source to create a new dataset.
   * Deceives participants.
   * Danger of physical and/or mental harm
   * Participants aren't able to give informed consent.